s-4-m-a-n/s-4-m-a-n/README.md

 ### :nepal: Hi there :wave: This is Suman Dhakal
 I am an aspiring AI engineer who wish to solve real world problems by means of data.

-- 🌱 I’m currently learning genetic algorithm, deep learning and data engineering
+- 🌱 I’m currently learning NLP
 - :boy: Pronouns: he
 - ⚡ Fun fact: Mitochondria is the powerhouse of the cell :stuck_out_tongue_winking_eye: